-The following actuarial methods and assumptions were used to determine the Actuarially Determined Contribution reported in the Schedule of Employer Contributions for the most recent Measurement Date, June 30, 2021 (based on the July 1, 2020 valuation).
-The actual employer contribution reported for fiscal year end 2021, and the corresponding Actuarially Determined Contribution, are based on the period from July 1, 2020 through June 30, 2021.
-The actuarial funding valuation is forward looking, so when calculating the Actuarially Determined Contribution for fiscal year end 2021, the assumptions from the July 1, 2020 valuation are used.
+The following actuarial methods and assumptions were used to determine the Actuarially Determined Contribution reported in the Schedule of Employer Contributions for the most recent Measurement Date, June 30, 2023 (based on the July 1, 2022 valuation).
+The actual employer contribution reported for fiscal year end 2023, and the corresponding Actuarially Determined Contribution, are based on the period from July 1, 2022 through June 30, 2023.
+The actuarial funding valuation is forward looking, so when calculating the Actuarially Determined Contribution for fiscal year end 2023, the assumptions from the July 1, 2022 valuation are used.

-Actuarial cost method Entry Age Normal Amortization method Level percentage of payroll, closed Remaining amortization period 28 years Asset valuation method 5-year moving average Price Inflation 2.50 percent Wage growth rate 2.85 percent before July 1, 2028 and 3.25 percent after June 30, 2028 Salary increases, including inflation 2.85 to 8.85 percent before July 1, 2028 and 3.25 to 9.25 percent after June 30, 2028 Long-term Rate of Return, net of investment expense, including price inflation 7.50 percent Cost of Living Adjustment 1.0% for January, 2019 through January, 2023, then increasing by 0.1% each year up to 1.5% annually.
+Actuarial cost method Entry Age Normal

+Amortization method Level percentage of payroll, closed

+Remaining amortization period 26 years

+Asset valuation method 5-year moving average

+Price Inflation 2.50 percent

+Wage growth rate 2.85 percent before July 1, 2028 and 3.25 percent after June 30, 2028

+Salary increases, including inflation 2.85 to 8.85 percent before July 1, 2028 and 3.25 to inflation

+9.25 percent after June 30, 2028

+Long-term Rate of Return, net of investment expense, including price increasing by 0.1% each year up to 1.5% annually.

+7.50 percent

+Cost of Living Adjustment 1.0% for January, 2019 through January, 2023, then